-CNLV uses a Citizen's Advisory Committee (CAC) to review applications, applicants, and make recommendations for based on their perception of the community's needs.
+CNLV utilizes a Request for Proposal (RFP), which invites qualified organizations to apply for ESG Funding.
+Through an application process the non-profit agencies answer questions regarding their agency, proposed programs, staffing, and understanding of the scope or work, budget and relevant experience.
+CNLV uses a Citizen's Advisory Committee (CAC) to review applications, applicants, and make recommendations based on their perception of the community's needs.
 All applications are reviewed by staff for eligibility and completeness prior to review by the CAC.